avalentino/bpack/docs/features.rst

 Features
 ========

-* declarative data description for binary data structures
+* declarative description of binary data structures
-* description of binary data structures at *bit* level
+* specification of data structures up to *bit* level
+* automatic codec generation form data descriptors
-* data decoding (of byte and bit based structures)
+* data decoding
 * backend:

   - **st** backend based on the standard Python library :mod:`struct` module
+  - **bs** backend based on bitstruct_
   - **ba** backend based on bitarray_ (only included for benchmarking purposes)
-  - **bs** backend based on bitstruct_

 * support for signed/unsigned integer types
 * support for :class:`enum.Enum` types
-* support for (mutable/immutable) sequence types, i.e. fields with
-  multiple (homogeneous) items
+* support for sequence types, i.e. fields with multiple (homogeneous) items
 * both bit and byte order can be specified by the user
 * automatic size determination for some data types
 * record nesting (the field in a record descriptor can be another record)